Your Next Content Marketing Strategy Template That Actually Works

 Actionable Insight: A tool like Zemith's AI Research Assistant can be a total game-changer here.
 You can feed it your pillar topic, like "how to build a small business marketing plan," and it will instantly spit back hundreds of related questions, popular search queries, and forum discussions from all over the web.
 It's like having a direct line into your audience's brain, showing you exactly what they want to learn about.

 Once you have a giant list of ideas, start grouping them to find overlaps.
 For the ideas that make the cut, you've got to turn them into articles that people actually want to read.
-For a deeper look at that, check out our guide on how to write engaging content that really connects.
+For a deeper look at that, check out our guide on that really connects.

 By filling out this section of your content marketing strategy template, you’re building an idea-generation machine.
 You'll go from content scarcity to content abundance, with a clear roadmap of what to create for months—or even years.
 Say goodbye to the weekly content panic and hello to a strategic, authoritative content plan.
 The only thing you'll be running out of is coffee.